 3. Use a spoon to spoon the red liquid all over the eggs, turn the eggs around and repeat the same action.
 You will see that the red color starts to cling to the shells and the color will keep getting deeper and deeper.
 I recommend doing 2-3 eggs at a times max

-4. Place the dyed eggs on a rack to let them air dry
+4. Place the dyed eggs on a rack to let them air dry.
+They should be safe to touch after about 30 minutes

 - Hard-boiled white/brown eggs will work